elizeusjunior/App/README.md

-# Project Title

-MyLibrary Skills Project
+# MyLibrary Skills Project

-## Project purpose
+## Purpose of the project

-The purpose of this project is to demonstrate in a very simple way, part of my IT skills.
+The purpose of this project is to demonstrate in a very simple way, part of my IT skills, showing quality of code.

 ## Library Features